mstemmer/hatchling/README.md

 * runs safely for days without burning down the house...
 * reports current values via plotly dash

+Find all the details about the hardware & software in the [wiki](https://github.com/mstemmer/hatchling/wiki)!

 ## Quick start
 make sure you run python3 (>=3.7) (see [Configuration](./Configuration) )